mrojasb2000/go-standard-library/README.md

 The previous recipe decribes the concept of executing the code with some delay.
 The same concept can be used to implement the timeout for long running operations.

 `go run timeout.go`

+### Serializing the time and date

+When serializing the date and time information, it is necesary tho choose the proper format.
+This recipe will illustrate how the time package helps to choose one and do the serialization properly.

+`go run serialize.go`